dmitrycello/yaglpp/assets/DETAILS.md

 > [!CAUTION]
 > The names starting with underscore character are standing for a base abstract classes, they could NOT be created.

-The _Uniform_ and _VertexAttrib_ classes have no destructors, they operate the location index value of a _uniform variable_ and a _vertex attribute_ respectively.
-The location is a 4-byte signed integer, which remains valid as long as the _Program_ object remains linked.
+The _Uniform_ and _VertexAttrib_ classes have no destructors, they operate the location index value of a [uniform variable](https://www.khronos.org/opengl/wiki/Uniform_(GLSL)) and a [vertex attribute](https://www.khronos.org/opengl/wiki/Vertex_Specification) respectively.
+The location is a 4-byte signed integer, which remains valid as long as the [Program](https://www.khronos.org/opengl/wiki/GLSL_Object#Program_objects) object remains linked.
 Since the location value must be set, they cannot be created automatically.
 The **`getUniformLocation`** and **`getAttribLocation`** methods aquire the location using a program object and the uniform or attribute name.
 If the location index is known, it could be set directly with **`setUniformLocation`** and **`setAttribLocation`** methods.
 The appropriate constructors exist as well.
 To find out if the location value was set successfully, use **`isUniform`** and **`isVertexAttrib`** methods.

-The _Sync_ class operates the OpenGL _synchronization object_, which is the 8-byte pointer to an opaque API object.
+The _Sync_ class operates the OpenGL [synchronization object](https://www.khronos.org/opengl/wiki/Sync_Object), which is the 8-byte pointer to an opaque API object.
 It must be created at the specific point of a program with **`fenceSync`** method.
 Its methods **`clientWaitSync`**, **`getSync`** and **`waitSync`** automatically create the synchronization object.

-The _UniformBlock_ class allows to operate many uniform variables at once.
+The _UniformBlock_ class allows to operate many uniform variables at once, it works closely with [uniform buffer object](https://www.khronos.org/opengl/wiki/Uniform_Buffer_Object).
 Having the size of a pointer, it is created with **`getUniformBlockIndex`** or **`setUniformBlockIndex`** methods, or by the appropriate constructor.
 The methods save uniform block index, as well as program id, number of uniforms, data block size and uniform block indices.
 This allows to use the saved data in next operations without the need to save it outside of a class.
 Since the number of indices is unknown, the class data is created dynamically.
 The _offset map_, a unique class feature allowing much easier uniform block data exchange, is a user-defined stucture of pointers of the type specified in GLSL shader.
 The **`setUniformOffsetMap`** method calculates all uniform offsets in the specified memory block, and sets the absolute addresses to the stucture pointers, allowing to interchange uniform values directly through these pointers.

 GLSL shader:
 ```